SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "Loops
-"Here, field symbols are handy since you can avoid an "actual copying of the table line to boost performance.
+"Here, field symbols are handy since you can avoid an "actual copying of the table line.
 SELECT *
   FROM zdemo_abap_fli
   INTO TABLE @DATA(itab).